ushham/JournalTool/README.md

 # JournalTool
-A user interface to manage journal entries in markdown, and manage an accompanying database
+A user interface to manage journal entries in markdown, and manage an accompanying JSON database